 What time of year is the best to travel to Japan?

-It depends entirely what you want to do.
+It depends entirely on what you want to do.
 For simple sightseeing in Tokyo and Kyoto, the pleasant weather in spring and fall cannot be beat.
 Also, in April, the cherry trees start to bloom in Kansai and the baseball season kicks off.
 In October, Tokyo is abuzz with its international film festival and numerous design events.
 Summer is hot and muggy nationwide, though August is also the peak of the festival and fireworks seasons.
-Winter means skiing in the mountains of Hokkaido and the Japan Alps, but New Year's is one of the three big travel periods—Obon in August and Golden Week in late April/early May are the other two—where the big cities empty as everyone heads for their ancestral homes, which makes travel generally more expensive and frantic.
+Winter means skiing in the mountains of Hokkaido and the Japan Alps, but New Year’s is one of the three big travel periods—Obon in August and Golden Week in late April/early May are the other two—where the big cities empty as everyone heads for their ancestral homes, which makes travel generally more expensive and frantic.

 How expensive is Japan?

 Japan has a reputation for being very expensive, but things are not as they once were.
 Sure, that $10 cup of coffee does exist in Tokyo but so does the $3 version.
 In other words, do your homework.
 Buying a Japan Rail Pass can cut back on transportation costs for a multicity trip.
 Book hotel rooms in advance online—there are bargains when staying with the non-big-name foreign chains—and look for midweek discounts in tourist destinations.
 Spending time outside big cities like Tokyo will cut down on other common expenses.